 Library Journal News!

-We're proud to announce Smoky Zeidel's The Cabin and The Storyteller's Bracelet, Malcolm R. Campbell's Conjure Woman's Cat, Melinda Clayton's Making Amends, A Woman Misunderstood, and Cedar Hollow Series, and Sharon Heath's The History of My Body have been selected by Library Journal's Self-E program for inclusion in the national catalog!
+We're proud to announce Smoky Zeidel's The Cabin and The Storyteller's Bracelet, Malcolm R. Campbell's Conjure Woman's Cat, Melinda Clayton's Making Amends, A Woman Misunderstood, and Cedar Hollow Series, and Sharon Heath's The History of My Body and Tizita have been selected by Library Journal's Self-E program for inclusion in the national catalog!

 An extraordinary story of impressive complexity, “Making Amends” is a fully absorbing read from beginning to end and showcases author Melinda Clayton as an exceptionally talented and original novelist.
 Very highly recommended for community library collections, it should be noted for personal reading lists that “Making Amends” is also available in a Kindle edition….